dhcdata/RPT-Docs/SREC-Bylaws.md

 <ol style="list-style-type: lower-alpha;">
  	<li>COUNTY CHAIRMEN.
 The Committee shall be charged with the responsibility for recruiting, organizing, and training county chairmen, in cooperation with their respective SREC members, and for improving the effectiveness of the Party at the county level.
 The committee shall provide for meetings of county chairmen, no less than biennially, for the purpose of assisting and training county chairmen.
 All SREC members who are also county chairmen shall be voting ex-officio members of the Party Organization Committee.
 All other county chairmen shall be non-voting ex-officio members of the Party Organization Committee.</li>
  	<li>VOTER REGISTRATION.
 The Party Organization Committee shall develop programs to improve the registration of voters reasonably calculated to support Republican candidates.</li>
- 	<li>BALLOT SECURITY.
-The Party Organization Committee shall coordinate the ballot security program of the Party.</li>
 </ol>
 </li>
 </ol>